AlgoRythm-Dylan/ZigBlocks/blog/entry4.md

 not uncommon for an SDK - plus it comes with lots of tools that might help me in the future.

-The real advanrage is that it comes with all the header files and libraries I need to get my program running.
+The real advantage is that it comes with all the header files and libraries I need to get my program running.